 Postdoctoral research fellow Dr. Anna Mammel of Fred Hutchinson Cancer Research Center and her mentor, faculty member Dr. Emily Hatch, wanted to learn what causes micronuclei to become unstable — information that would be critical in devising a possible strategy to prevent rupture and cancer genome instability.

 To do so, Mammel and Hatch needed to image and quantify nanoscale features of micronuclei.
 But they didn’t know which imaging approach and microscope would work best for their needs.
 In addition, they wanted the highest possible resolution for 3D imaging of fixed, adherent mammalian cells, which would require super-resolution imaging — but neither had much experience with the method.

 The team turned to the experts in Fred Hutch Shared Resources for help.
-Mammel and Hatch met to discuss the project’s challenges and goals with Cellular Imaging core Director Dr. Peng Guo and two of the core’s imaging experts, Dr. Lena Schroeder and Dave McDonald, and with image analysis expert Dr. Julien Dubrulle of the Genomics & Bioinformatics shared resource.
+Mammel and Hatch met to discuss the project’s challenges and goals with two of the core’s imaging experts, Dr. Lena Schroeder and Dave McDonald, and with image analysis expert Dr. Julien Dubrulle of the Genomics & Bioinformatics shared resource.
 Over several conversations, the group mapped out an appropriate course of action to get Mammel and Hatch the high-resolution images they needed and to develop a pipeline for image analysis and quantification.